How to get NBC without Fubo ahead of the 2026 Winter Olympics

 A message released by Fubo to their customers explains, "Fubo believes customers should have the option to choose among multiple distributors to access the content they love.
 Unfortunately, NBCU has offered terms regarding pricing and packaging that are egregiously above those offered to other distributors."
 A statement from an NBCU spokesperson adds, "Fubo has chosen to drop NBCUniversal programming despite being offered the same terms agreed to by hundreds of other distributors.
 Unfortunately, this is par for the course for Fubo — they’ve dropped numerous networks in recent years at the expense of their customers, who continue to lose content.”
 (Fubo, for instance, cut Warner-owned channels back in 2024.)
 You can read more about exactly why Fubo is countering NBC's proposed deal here

 While the companies are continuing discussions to come to an agreement, there is still no resolution.
-Fubo has already begun issuing $15 credits to subscribers' bills as a gesture of goodwill, but if you're a Fubo customer and are wondering how to watch this week's biggest games and shows, here's everything you need to know about the Fubo-NBC blackout, which channels are missing and your options for where to watch them.
+Fubo issued $15 credits to subscribers' bills as a gesture of goodwill, and has also lowered the subscription prices of plans that included NBCU-owned channels (you can see if your plan is included here).
+If you're a Fubo customer and are wondering how to watch this week's biggest games and shows, here's everything you need to know about the Fubo-NBC blackout, which channels are missing and your options for where to watch them.

-This week's Sunday Night Football matchup between the Houston Texans and the Kansas City Chiefs airs at 8:20 p.m.
-ET on NBC, but you'll also be able to stream it on Peacock, DirecTV, and Hulu + Live TV.
+This week's Sunday Night Football playoff game between the Los Angeles Chargers and the New England Patriots airs at 8:00 p.m.
+ET on NBC, but you'll also be able to stream it on Peacock, DirecTV, and Hulu + Live TV

-In addition to this week's Sunday Night Football game, there are loads of sports on NBC, USA, Universo and more that you won't want to miss, including extensive Premiere League coverage, NBA and NHL games, plus dozens of new show premieres this week like Stumble and The Voice.
-On Bravo, there are new episodes of The Real Housewives of Potomac and The Real Housewives of Salt Lake City, and The Real Housewives of Beverly Hills, too.
+In addition to this week's Sunday Night Football game, there are loads of sports on NBC, USA, Universo and more that you won't want to miss, including extensive Premiere League coverage, NBA games, and the U.S. Figure Skating Championships, plus new show premieres this week like St. Denis Medical and Chicago Med.
+On Bravo, there are new episodes of Vanderpump Rules, The Real Housewives of Salt Lake City, and The Real Housewives of Beverly Hills, too.

 The following is a list of channels owned or operated by NBC that are not currently available on Fubo: